architecture-building-systems/CityEnergyAnalyst/docs/known-issues.rst

 ------------------

 For any problems please `post a new issue here <https://github.com/architecture-building-systems/CityEnergyAnalyst/issues>`__.

+Please read the :doc:`how-to-report-bugs` guide and review the `open issues <https://github.com/architecture-building-systems/CityEnergyAnalyst/issues?utf8=%E2%9C%93&q=is%3Aopen+>`_ before posting.

 We have a turn-over time of a couple of days.

+We appreciate your contribution!